howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_5.md

 </html>
 ```
 ## Style the username
-Open `main.css` and add the following to style the header element
+Open `assets/main.css` and add the following to style the header element
 ```css
 header {
     text-align: center;